mcc-us/ea/_posts/2024-10-15-40questions-filing-status.md

 Which of the following is not a valid expense used to calculate whether a taxpayer is paying more than half the cost of maintaining a home to qualify for the Head of Household filing status?

 A. Property taxes.
-B. **Medical treatments paid for a dependent. correct**
+B. Medical treatments paid for a dependent. correct
 C. Food eaten in the home. wrong
 D. Home mortgage payment.

-Study Unit 2: Determining Filing Status and Residency covers the information for this question.

-This question is answered correctly on the first attempt by 69% of students.

 Correct Answer Explanation for B: